dyne/Zenroom/docs/pages/zencode-cookbook-intro.md

 [](../_media/examples/zencode_cookbook/randomArrayMultiple.zen ':include :type=code gherkin')

 The script above will produce an output like this:

 [](../_media/examples/zencode_cookbook/myArrays.json ':include :type=code json')

 Certainly, at this point, your keen eye has noted something odd in the output...If in the Zencode I generated the arrays sorted by size, why is output sorted differently?
-Because in Zenroom, my friend,  [Determinism](https://github.com/DECODEproject/Zenroom/blob/master/test/deterministic_random_test.sh) is king, so Zenroom will by default sort the output alphabetically.
+Because in Zenroom, my friend,  [Determinism](https://github.com/dyne/Zenroom/blob/master/test/deterministic_random_test.sh) is king, so Zenroom will by default sort the output alphabetically.

+If you enjoyed the trip so far, go on and learn how to program Zencode starting by the [Given](/pages/zencode-cookbook-given) phase.